2.10. Lambda

 let t = invoke(counter,13)

-There are a lot of similarities between lambda and block declarations.
+There are many similarities between lambda and block declarations.

 Lambdas can also be declared via inline syntax.